modhtom/LinkGuard/README.md

 ```
 LinkGuard/
 ├── LinkGuard-backend/      <-- Spring Boot application source code
-├── LinkGuard-frontend/     <-- (Work in Progress)
+├── LinkGuard-frontend/     <-- React application source code
 └── README.md               <-- You are here
 ```

 ----

 ## TO BE ADDED

-- FrontEnd
 - Rate Limiting: Implement rate limiting on the /expand endpoint using Redis. (e.g., max 10 requests per minute per user).
 - Enhanced Security: Add basic malware/phishing scan by checking the domain against a curated blocklist stored in the DB.